 The program also prompts you to create an RV road trip budget, allowing you to add campground costs and calculating gas costs for you based on information you provide.

 While there is an option to search for dump stations in the RV Trip Wizard RV route planner, the results are unfortunately nowhere near complete.
 For this reason, we highly recommend using the SaniDumps website or app when planning an RV trip.

 SaniDumps has the most complete list of dump stations in the US that we’ve been able to find, making it the perfect addition to your RV road trip planner kit.
 Because it’s crowdsourced, there are stations listed that may be impossible to find otherwise.
 We also like that there is important information provided about each dump.

-Whether you want to do some boondocking or you’re looking to stay in a luxury RV resort, Campendium can help you out.
+Whether you want to do some boondocking or you’re looking to stay in a luxury RV resort, The Dyrt can help you out.
 This website + app allows users to search for a campsite in any given area and comes up with results of all kinds, including boondocking spots.

 Information on each campground and boondocking spot is provided, and users are encouraged to leave reviews in order to give others a better sense of what to expect.
 We especially love this app for finding and learning about boondocking opportunities and the cell connection at any given camping spot, and the trip planning tool is pretty great as well.

 The Mountain Directory

 We mentioned before that RV Trip Wizard provides information on elevation and low-clearance bridges along a given route.
 One thing it doesn’t provide is information on steep grades.

 For this reason, we highly recommend investing in a copy of each volume of Mountain Directory.
 This book (or ebook) provides information on mountain passes, so you’ll know exactly what to expect in terms of grades when venturing into unfamiliar mountainous territory.